ABI-Web-Apps/medtech-heart-vue/docs/source/implementation_structure/01_intro.rst

     - :blue:`Panels.xml:` contents of each subtopic will be saved via xml tags.
 The application will read these tags and display contents accordingly.
 The format in which various elements are displayed will be controlled by code so, full potential of CSS styling can be used to design or to make things responsive.
 This means less control exercised by users, if they want to change things like design or want to add a new type of element that is not defined in existing xml etc. But still, it can be extended easily by a developer.

     .. code-block:: bash
+        :linenos:

         <?xml version="1.0" encoding="UTF-8"?>
         <panels>
             <heart-main>
                 <section type="text">
                     The heart pumps blood to itself through blood vessels called the conronary arteries.
                 </section>
                 <inline>
                     <section type="image" name="conronary.png">
                     <section type="video" code="blocked">
                 </inline>
                 <section type="text">
                     Good lifestyle choices help to keep the conronary arteries healthy and prevent heart attacks.
                 </section>
                 <inline>
                     <section type="video" code="exercise">